gimler/guzzle-docs/tour/overview.rst

 .. highlight:: php

-**Guzzle is a PHP 5.3+ framework for consuming web services and building RESTful web service clients.**
+**Guzzle is a PHP 5.3+ framework for HTTP, consuming web services, and building RESTful web service clients.**

 Guzzle makes writing web service clients an easy task by providing a simple pattern to follow: